-If you vowed to improve your health and physical fitness and you’re stuck in a slump, don’t give up just yet: You’ve still got a good chunk of the year to go, after all.
+If you vowed to improve your health and physical fitness and you’re stuck in a slump, don’t give up just yet.
 Furthermore, there are plenty of new fitness trends that are sure to give your workout regimen a jolt.

-Read on to find what fitness trends most intrigue you, add them to your schedule, and soon enough you’ll be ringing in 2016 with the healthy body and mind that you envisioned 365 days prior.
+Read on to find what fitness trends most intrigue you, add them to your schedule, and soon enough you’ll be rocking the healthy body and mind that you dream of.

 7 Fall Fitness Trends

 Barre workouts have gained popularity, and for good reason: They combine elements of yoga, Pilates and ballet moves in order to create lean muscles and boost your flexibility.
 Fall is the perfect time to try out this whole-body workout, too: You can head to a studio on rainy, windy or chilly days when your outdoor workout isn’t happening.
 Want more info?
 Click here.